FAQs

 Once I’ve answered a question, can anybody else change that answer?

-This ability can be enabled or disabled at an organisation level:
+This ability can be enabled/disabled at an Organisational level.

-• if disabled, users can only answer questions that aren’t already answered
+• if disabled, users can only answer questions that aren’t already answered, or answers they previously provided

 How can I tell if somebody else has edited a draft?
 What kind of audit trail is there?

-Once an inspection has been submitted, the timestamps are available in the PDF inspection report.
+Once an inspection has been submitted, the timestamps are visible in the PDF inspection report.

 Can somebody edit a draft whilst I’m working on it?

-If you are actively working on a draft, if another member of the team tries to resume the draft, they’ll see a message warning them that you’re currently editing that draft.
+If you are actively working on a draft and another member of the team tries to resume the draft, they’ll see a message warning them that you’re currently editing that draft.

 After a period of inactivity, other members of the team can 'take' the inspection and begin providing their own responses.